Professional wrestling authority figures: Corporate officers

 From 1996 onwards, the corporate roles of Vince McMahon and his wife Linda were gradually acknowledged in WWF programmes and were subsequently included in storylines.
-The following list gives the development of corporate offices as portrayed in storylines and should not be confused with their counterparts in the actual structure in WWE, Inc. and its predecessors.
+The following list gives the development of corporate offices as portrayed in storylines and should not be confused with their counterparts in the actual structure in WWE LLC (and its parent TKO Group Holdings) and its predecessors.